GoGoGrandparent - Live on purpose.

 What is GoGoGrandparent?

 GoGoGrandparent let's people use Lyft and Uber without a smartphone.
 We combine 24/7 ‘Professional Grandchildren’ with technology to help people keep their mobility and independence.
-Our mission is to help people live with purpose.
+Our mission is to cure aging.

 What inspired GoGoGrandparent?
 (Origin Story)

 Betty Luce, our CEO’s grandma.
 It was literally her idea.
 David and Justin have worked together since 2015 and started a company prior to GoGoGrandparent.
 They decided it wasn’t living up to their ambitions so while David was maintaining it to pay the rent, Justin made a fake company and tricked his grandma into using GoGoGrandparent to validate the idea.
 Shortly after Grandma’s first ride, Betty broke her leg.
 Had it not been for GoGoGrandparent she would have had to move into a retirement community - leaving the community she’s been growing for six and a half decades.
 Her independence, and the independence given back to her family is something we believe the world needs.
 We want to help people live.

 What problem are you trying to solve for?

 We target what the caregiving industry calls the ‘Instrumental Activities of Daily Living’.
 They fall into two categories: Basic Activities and Instrumental Activities of Daily Living .

 The Basic Activities of Daily Living are what we need to survive .
 If a person is unable to perform any of these activities, they very likely need 24 hour care.
 They are:

 Being able to use utensils to independently eat